Sea level rise in New Zealand: Twenty-first century

 Rising sea levels will further threaten coastal areas and erode and alter landscapes whilst also resulting in salt water intrusion into soils, reducing soil quality and limiting plant species growth.
 The Ministry for the Environment says by 2050–2070, storms and high tides which produce extreme coastal water levels will occur on average at least once a year instead of once every 100 years.
 GNS climate scientist Tim Naish, says in the event of a two-metre rise in sea-level by the end of the century, one-in-100-year flooding event will become a daily event.
 Naish says: “We are a coastal nation so we are going to get whacked by sea-level rise.
 In many areas, we have to retreat "which comes with massive disruption and social and economic issues.”

 Twelve of the fifteen largest towns and cities in New Zealand are coastal with 65% of communities and major infrastructure lying within five kilometres of the sea.
 The value of local government infrastructure that is vulnerable to sea level rise has been estimated at $5 billion.
 As flooding becomes more frequent, coastal homeowners will experience significant losses and displacement.
 Some may be forced to abandon their properties after a single, sudden disaster like a storm surge or flash flood or move away after a series of smaller flooding events that eventually become intolerable.
 Local and central government will face high costs from adaptive measures and continued provision of infrastructure when abandoning housing may be more efficient.

 In Auckland, the CBD, eastern bays, Onehunga, Māngere Bridge, Devonport and Helensville are the most vulnerable to inundation.

 Wellington is anticipating a 1.5 metre rise which could see much of the central city and low-lying suburbs under water.
-Areas likely to be inundated include the area around Westpac stadium, swathes of land through the central city, as well as lower parts of Oriental Bay, Evans Bay, Kilbirnie, Shelly Bay, Seatoun, the South Coast bays, parts of Petone, Waiwhetu and the eastern bays as well as much of low-lying areas at Mākara Beach, Pāuatahanui, and Kapiti.
+Areas likely to be inundated include the area around Westpac stadium, swathes of land through the central city, as well as lower parts of Oriental Bay, Evans Bay, Kilbirnie, Shelly Bay, Seatoun, the South Coast bays, parts of Petone, Waiwhetu and the eastern bays as well as much of low-lying areas at Mākara Beach, Pāuatahanui, and Kāpiti.